 事件当日のデ一タはいただいたし、 |

-Commentary: This text would kick in upon examining the computer at the studio entrance.
-It suggests that originally the chapter continued after the main characters had obtained some "data" — in the final game it ends right after they get the security camera photo with Steel Samurai.
-Note the word "data": most definitely, it wasn't the photo Gumshoe was talking about in Dialog #2, since the security camera is never mentioned in the deleted dialogs.
-Exactly what it was remains unknown.
+Commentary: This text would appear upon examining the computer at the studio entrance.
+It suggests that originally the chapter continued after the main characters had obtained some "data".
+In the final game, however, it ends right after they get the security camera photo of Steel Samurai.
+Note the word "data".
+It most definitely wasn't the photo that Gumshoe was talking about in dialogue #2, since the security camera is never mentioned in the deleted dialogues.
+What it was remains unknown.

-Place: Outside Studio One (the road with the "Welcome" sign).
+Location: Outside Studio One (the road with the "Welcome" sign).

-Time: When you present Gumshoe any non-relevant evidence.
+Context: When you present Gumshoe any non-relevant evidence.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Gumshoe: |